obiba/amber-doc/studio-user-guide/content/records.rst

 The download formats proposed are:

+* CSV, downloaded as a text file in CSV format.
+There is one section per "Case report form".
+The header line of each section are the variable names.
-* CSV, downloaded as a ZIP archive containing: one folder per form-revision including the data dictionary in **variables.json** file and the data in **data.csv** file.
+* CSV (zip), downloaded as a ZIP archive containing: one folder per form-revision including the data dictionary in **variables.json** file and the data in **data.csv** file.
 The CSV files header line are the variable names.
+* Excel, downloaded as an Excel file containing several work sheets: **Variables** are the variables for each of the "Case report form" (named by the **table** column), **Categories** are the variable categories and one sheet per "Case report form" holding the data in tabular format (one column per variable).
-* JSON, downloaded as a single JSON object dump made of: one entry per form-revision, each of these containg the ``data`` array and the ``variables``.
+* JSON, downloaded as a single JSON object dump made of: one entry per form-revision, each of these containing the ``data`` array and the ``variables``.

 Note also that:

 * When the list of records is filtered, only the filtered records are downloaded,
-* Each download is audited: who triggered the download, whith which filter criteria, about which patients,
+* Each download is audited: who triggered the download, with which filter criteria, about which patients,
 * The meta information about the record (user, history of actions) are not included in the downloaded file.

 View record